IssyModica/IssyModica/README.md

 |     2| R             |
 |     3| SQL           |
 </details>

+**IssyModica/IssyModica** is my ✨ _special_ ✨ repository

+- 🔭 I’m currently working on coding.
+- 🌱 I’m currently learning coding.
+- 👯 I’m looking to collaborate on coding.
+- 🤔 I’m looking for help with coding.
+- 💬 Ask me about coding.
+- 📫 How to reach me: GitHub
+- 😄 Pronouns: Coding/Monster
+- ⚡ Fun fact: I am new to coding.

 ---
 > Real eyes, realise, real lies
 - in HPDM172

-**IssyModica/IssyModica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on coding.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: i am new to coding.